casangi/casadocs/docs/tasks/task_plotms.rst

       visibilities, then the amplitude or phase of the result is plotted.
 To compute the average of the amplitude or phase values instead, set *scalar=True*.
-   -  averaging with channel selection not implemented yet for CalTables.
+   -  For CalTables, averaging with channel selection is not yet implemented.
+Averaging with spw and other selection is supported.

    -  *avgchannel*